 The importance of trust

 Please also remember that this technique involves a lot of trust and understanding between you and your partner.
-It is important that both of you, but especially you, are relaxed, calm and able to enjoy the sessions.
+It’s important that both of you, but especially you, are relaxed, calm and able to enjoy the sessions.

 Any stress, anxiety, embarrassment or fear will only serve to undermine what you are doing.

 Trust her and allow her to do so.
-This is a joint venture, so remember to trust one another and enter each session as a partnership.
+This is a joint venture, so remember to trust one another and enter each squeeze technique training session as a partnership.

-The squeeze technique is just one possible way to tackle premature ejaculation.
-And in many ways it is probably the hardest to do correctly.
-For that reason at the start I suggested looking into other methods to deal with this issue.
+The squeeze technique is just one of several classic methods to improve your self-control.
+And in many ways it’s probably the hardest to do correctly.